eclipse-sumo/sumo/docs/web/docs/Tools/index.md

 them are tiny - they were written for a certain purpose and worked well under certain input, but may be not verified for other cases.

+All tools should work with Python 3.7 or later on Windows, Linux and MacOS.
+We try to keep them compatible with Python 3.5 and 2.7 as well.

 The tools are divided into the following topics:

 - *[assign](Assign.md)* - traffic assignment tools